jaipandya/SublimeTutor/tutorial/chapter_2_8.md

 ==========================

-If you remember from chapter 2.4 exercise 2, in order to sort the lines you had to cut the lines first and insert a new line above/below and then paste the line back.
+If you remember from chapter 2.4 exercise 2, in order to sort the lines you had to cut the lines first and then paste the line back.
 If all you wanted to do was to move the complete line above or below, you could use this handy shortcut that Sublime Text provides.

 * Bubble the line up - `Ctrl + Shift + Up`
 * Bubble the line down - `Ctrl + Shift + Down`